rustadot/recurrency/README.md

 ### asdf Support

-Frequency optionally supports [asdf](https://asdf-vm.com) for managing dependencies of the following tools:
+Recurrency optionally supports [asdf](https://asdf-vm.com) for managing dependencies of the following tools:
 Install the required plugins for [asdf](https://asdf-vm.com):
 Please note that if you use rustup, asdf may conflict and cause issues.
 It is recommended to use one or the other, but not both for rust.